 At the course level, you can set a language pack that is different from the default to make all users in a course view the same language pack.
-For example, one reason to enforce a specific language pack is in a course designed to teach that language.
+For example, use in a course designed to teach that language.

 Customized names for content areas and tools are not changed with the language pack.
 These values stay the same for all language packs.
 The default names in the system are translated and appear differently in each language pack.

 To view this site in other languages, select the language in the upper-right corner of the page.

 The following properties are available only if your institution licenses content management: